-- Both in the SAME language other than English, are required - Credits may be earned any time K 12 with grade appropriate language instruction. - Students may substitute a CTE course or additional visual or performing arts course for one of the two required credits.
+- 2 Credits of Foreign Language both in the SAME language other than English, are required for graduation. - Credits may be earned anytime K-12 with grade appropriate language instruction. - Students may substitute a CTE course or additional visual or performing arts course for one of the two required credits. - American Sign Language counts as a world language